fmateoc/JsSqueak/README.md

 Alternatively, you can also chose to just hit OK in the alert, which is the equivalent of Squeak's debugger popup, to continue.
 There are also VM-level asserts that raise a similar alert.
 These allow you to debug/inspect, determine the cause of the failure, but other than that these are essentially VM crashes, and in general non-recoverable.
 Speaking of debugging, a pleasant surprise (not totally unexpected, but more rewarding that I had anticipated) was the removal of the barrier between the VM and the image that happens after translation.
 It truly is a pleasure to be able to just enter the primitives' (formerly VM) code naturally from the "Smalltalk" or "image" side, with just a debugger step into.
 This makes it, of course, much easier to develop/debug the primitives' code, or even the VM's process scheduler code, and allows for a more holistic view of your program.
-This should compensation somewhat for the suffering inflicted by the JavaScript syntax replacing the Smalltalk one.
+This should compensate somewhat for the suffering inflicted by the JavaScript syntax replacing the Smalltalk one ;).

 Also, see testing-notes.txt in the docs folder for some testing suggestions.